IBM-Cloud/docs/services/networksecuritygroups/index.md

 # Getting started with IBM Network Security Groups (BETA)

 A security group is a set of IP filter rules.
 You can configure {{site.data.keyword.networksecuritygroups_full}} for virtual servers and virtual server groups.
-The service is available at IBM Bluemix&reg; > Catalog > Services > Network > Network Security Groups.
+The service is available at IBM Bluemix&reg; > Catalog > Services > Security > Network Security Groups.

 The following security groups are provided in Bluemix for IBM Virtual Servers: